Completed from April to August 2021 during my internship at ARTICLE.

 3. Commercial Page — useful but not needed.

-PAGES CLIENT WANTS TO KEEP:
+PAGES CLIENT WANTED TO KEEP:

 1. About Us